 Fumaria bastardii is an agricultural weed not uncommon in Britain and Ireland, except for the south east and midlands, from which it is virtually absent.
 In England and in Great Britain as a whole its conservation status is regarded as of 'Least Concern'.
 In Kent, it has appeared several times recently after a long absence.
-It is difficult to assess how far these may yet be casual appearances, but some are of small populations, which may indicate potential for continuity.
-The local status of the species is now moving from rare towards scarce.
+It is difficult to assess how far these may yet be casual appearances, but some are of small populations, which may indicate potential for continuity, and there has been presence in 11 tetrads (12 monads) since 2010.
+The local status of the species is now re-assessed from formerly rare to verging on scarce.

 The Tall Ramping-fumitory has always been unusual in Kent.
 The first publication of its presence in the county was in Hanbury and Marshall (1899) under the name of Fumaria confusa.
 Marshall had found it at Kennardington; Hanbury had seen it between Bidborough and Speldhurst and between Mockbeggar and Yalding; and F.M.Webb (a botanist who was mostly involved with the flora of the Liverpool area and who died in 1880) was credited as the first finder, with discoveries near Ashford and Harbledown.
-However, all these finds are likely to have been preceded by an 1854 specimen from Kits Coty near Maidstone which was identified as this species by Pugsley (1912) as then in the herbarium of the late Frederick Townsend (now SLBI).
+However, all these finds are likely to have been preceded by an 1854 specimen from Kits Coty near Maidstone which was identified as this species by Pugsley (1912)15 as then in the herbarium of the late Frederick Townsend (now SLBI).